microsoft/service-fabric-observer/FabricObserver/PackageRoot/Data/Plugins/Readme.txt

 Note that the observer API lives in its own library, FabricObserver.Extensibility.dll.
 FO also uses this library for its internal observer impls.

 1. Create a new .NET core library project.
-You should target net6.0 in your csproj because that is the target net SDK version that both FabricObserver and FabricObserver.Extensibility target.
+You should target net6.0 in your csproj because that is the .NET SDK version that both FabricObserver and FabricObserver.Extensibility target.

 2. Install the same version of the Microsoft.ServiceFabricApps.FabricObserver.Extensibility nupkg from https://www.nuget.org/profiles/ServiceFabricApps as the version of FabricObserver you are deploying.
-   E.g., 3.2.4 if you are going to deploy FO 3.2.4.831/960.
+   E.g., 3.2.5 if you are going to deploy FO 3.2.5.
+   NOTE: You can also consume the entire FabricObserver 3.2.5 nupkg to build your plugin.
+Please see the SampleObserverPlugin project's csproj file for more information.

 3. Write an observer plugin!